ajschumacher/gadsdc/20-map_reduce/README.md

 And so on.
 (See `aws s3 help`, for example.)

-(There is a [command line interface](http://docs.aws.amazon.com/ElasticMapReduce/latest/DeveloperGuide/emr-cli-reference.html) for [Elastic Map Reduce](https://aws.amazon.com/elasticmapreduce/) as well, but it is quite old.
-It seems to depend on Ruby 1.8.7, for example.)
+(There is a [command line interface](http://docs.aws.amazon.com/ElasticMapReduce/latest/DeveloperGuide/emr-cli-reference.html) for [Elastic Map Reduce](https://aws.amazon.com/elasticmapreduce/) as well, but it is quite old, and depends on Ruby 1.8.7.)

 [Yahoo!
 Hadoop Tutorial](http://developer.yahoo.com/hadoop/tutorial/)